pablonification/compfest-spartans/rag-test-frontend/README.md

 This is a standalone testing frontend.
 When ready for production:

-1. Integrate with the main SmartBin frontend
+1. Integrate with the main Setorin frontend
 2. Add proper authentication
 3. Implement conversation persistence
 4. Add analytics and monitoring